5hubham5ingh/WallWiz/docs/Extensions.md

   generating and applying themes.
 Each script should export the following
   functions:

-  - `async function setTheme(filepath, execAsync){}`: This function receives the file path to the cached theme configuration file and applies the theme using the provided configuration file.
+  - `async function setTheme(filepath){}`: This function receives the file path to the cached theme configuration file and applies the theme using the provided configuration file.

   - `async function getLightThemeConf(colorHexArray){}` and
     `async function getDarkThemeConf(colorHexArray){}`: These functions generate
-    theme configuration files from an array of up to 16 hex color codes derived from the selected wallpaper and return them as strings.
-These functions will only be called when the cached theme configuration file either does not exist or is outdated.
+    theme configuration files from an array of up to 16 hex color codes derived (using the default color backend) from the selected wallpaper and return them as strings.
+These functions will only be called when the cached theme configuration file either does not exist or has been changed.

     **Example Array**:
     ```javascript